mongodb/mongo-php-driver/CONTRIBUTING.md

 $ git push mongodb
 ```

+> [!NOTE]
-> **Note:** If this is an alpha, beta, or RC release, the version string should
+> If this is an alpha, beta, or RC release, the version string should increment
-> increment the stability sequence instead of the patch version.
-For example,
+> the stability sequence instead of the patch version.
+For example, if the
-> if the constants were originally "1.4.0-dev" and "devel" and then changed to
+> constants were originally "1.4.0-dev" and "devel" and then changed to
 > "1.4.0beta1" and "beta" for the first beta release, this step would see them
 > ultimately changed to "1.4.0beta2-dev" and "devel".